Three Strangers

 Three Strangers is a 1946 American film noir crime drama directed by Jean Negulesco and starring Sydney Greenstreet, Geraldine Fitzgerald, and Peter Lorre, and featuring Joan Lorring and Alan Napier.
 The screenplay was written by John Huston and Howard Koch.
 It was produced and distributed by Warner Bros.
+Pictures.

 Plot

 Crystal Shackleford lures two strangers, solicitor Jerome K. Arbutny and charming and erudite drunkard Johnny West to her London flat on Chinese New Year in 1938 because of her belief that if three strangers make the same wish to an idol of Kwan Yin, Chinese goddess of fortune and destiny, the wish will be granted.
 Since money will make their dreams come true, the three go in on a sweepstakes ticket for the Grand National horse race together and agree that they will not sell the ticket if it is chosen, but will hold on to it until the race is run.
 Shackleford would use the money to try to win her estranged husband back, Arbutny to smooth the way for his selection to the prestigious Barrister's Club, and Johnny to buy a bar and live in it.

 The stories of the three strangers are revealed.
 Shackleford's husband David moved to Canada and fell in love with Janet Elliott.
 He returns, just after Johnny and Arbutny take their leave of Crystal, and demands a divorce, but she refuses.
 She sees to it that he loses a promotion.
 She also lies to Janet, telling her that David still loves her and that she is pregnant.
 The trusting woman believes her and returns to Canada.

 With the help of an adoring Icey Crane, Johnny has been hiding out after his drunken participation in a botched robbery that resulted in the death of a policeman.
 Icey commits perjury in order to provide an alibi for the murderer and ringleader, Bertram Fallon.
 When a second witness is discredited, Fallon confesses to the robbery but blames the murder on West and the third man involved, Timothy "Gabby" Delaney.
 Johnny is caught and sentenced to death, but Gabby finds Fallon on his way to prison and stabs him.
 As he dies in the railway carriage, Fallon clears Johnny.